Howdy Logo

 Artificial intelligence (AI) has gone from a buzzword to a fundamental force transforming the modern workforce.
 AI's impact will lead to sizeable shifts across sectors, presenting tech companies with opportunities and challenges.

 Already, employees are using AI tools and technologies to automate repetitive tasks, analyze data, conduct research, and improve productivity and decision-making.
-Roughly 1 in 4 tech workers report using AI "all the time" at work, finds a 2024 industry-wide survey of US tech workers conducted by digital marketing company Digital Third Coast.
+Roughly 1 in 4 tech workers report using AI "all the time" at work, finds a 2024 industry-wide survey of US tech workers conducted by Howdy.com.

-AI use is even more prevalent among IT professionals at Howdy.com.
+AI use is even more prevalent among IT professionals at Howdy.
 A recent internal survey of over 200 LatAm tech workers found that 1 in 3 Howdy staffers use AI regularly at work.

 Employees use AI to help in their work